quile/node-cljs-template/README.md

 # ClojureScript on Node.js

-This template is just to gather together as much information as possible about running ClojureScript effectively under Node.js and simplify the process of creating a new Node-hosted ClojureScript project.
+The purpose of this template is just to gather together as much information together as possible about running ClojureScript effectively under Node.js, and to simplify the process of creating a new Node-hosted ClojureScript project.

 All of this information is current as of Sept.
 26th, 2014, although